codowolf/interviews/docs/system_design/pubsub/redis_pubsub_websockets_chat.md

 			1. after WSS delivers, it can put in async Q to mark them as delivered.

-### NOTE — you can read the below to know WHY the above solution is better, but it's just extremely complicated in implementation.
+> [!tip] NOTE — you can read the below to know WHY the above solution is better, but it's just extremely complicated in implementation.
 Too much statefulness to maintain.

 ###### Solution 2 (Complex) Examples of subscribers on Redis
 - A Websocket server can subscribe to messages based on — group_id:region